Fior di Latte for Pizza

-Secondly, be precise in your measurements and ensure all you sterilize your tools.
+Secondly, be precise in your measurements and ensure you sterilize your tools.

 Also, it is an added advantage to be generous with the salt.

-Finally, to achieve the desired effect, it is advisable to eat your fior di latte as soon as possible.
+Finally, to achieve the desired effect, eating your Fior di latte as soon as possible is advisable.

 How to Make Fior Di Latte

-Since we have already established that good quality milk is the backbone of a good fior di latte, it is also essential that the milk is fresh, not more than 24 hours after milking.
+Since we have already established that good quality milk is the backbone of a good Fior di latte, it is also essential to be fresh, not more than 24 hours after milking.